 Why we adore Menstruality

 What’s not to adore?
 Menstruality is our in-built code, guiding us to self-kindness, power and agency; a source of empowerment within.
 It’s unique to each of us, allowing us to live authentic and energised lives.
 It gifts to us the authority of knowing when to rest, when to spring into action and everything in between.
+The term menstruality was created by psychotherapist and menstrual educator Jane Catherine Severn to indicate the time from the first period to the menopause moment.

 How do we access the code?